itschaindev/itschaindev.github.io/_posts/2024-01-04-temporal-fallacy.md

 title: Temporal Fallacy
 ---

 Time.
 The idea of time is subjective and objective at the same time depending on your frame of reference.
-I want to talk about how the idea of time has influenced us, actually, conditioned us in a way that we just can't break free from it.
+I want to talk about how the idea of time has influenced us, infact, conditioned us in a way that we just can't break free from it.

 We perceive time to be an intangible dimension that moves forward.
 How true is this?
 Does time actually "move forward"?
 What does it mean for time to move forward?
 Before answering these questions, we need to clarify how we see time and what it actually is.